wp-plugins/custom-post-view-generator/readme.txt

 POST VIEWS:

-1. Create the desired custom fields with page/post admin page or plugins mentioned in the description.
+1. Create the desired custom fields in the wordpress page/post admin page or with the plugins mentioned in the description.
 1. Go to 'Page Views' on the 'CTP View Generator'
 1. Select a post yype in the top drop-down box **Post type** and drag the a desired field on **Available fields** area to the left side.
 1. After dragging the field, a grey box will be displayed allowing to setup the display properties of that field.
 Write the desired label for that custom field, select the appropriate type (you can either test each one, or check the *Fields Info* section in **Other Notes** page), select available output options and press **Save Layout**.